DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications_old.md

 folder: mydoc
 ---

-This page has been deprecated.
-Check our new AI Agent webpage from [here](https://dafoam.github.io/publications.html).
+NOTE: This page has been deprecated.
+Check the latest DAFoam publications from [HERE](https://dafoam.github.io/publications.html).

 {% include links.html %}